mineables/COSMiC-v3-0xMTH/README.md

 .. and quite a few more little tweaks I might've forgotten to list.

-Changes added by HB V1 (previous):
+Changes added by COSMiC V1 (previous version):
 ---

 - (Speedup) Bidirectional Rotation: State values rotated right rather than left resulting in a rotation